Input phase noise in Gaussian Boson sampling: Analytical results for MPO EE scaling for phase-noisy input states

-This means that it is sufficient to calculate the scaling of single mode entropies in the new basis. {That being said, one can notice that even for identical input states the outputs $\hat{\rho}_{j,out}$ will no longer be identical because of their dependence on the specific choice of $\hat{U}$.
-However, since $\hat{U}$ is some arbitrary random unitary independent of $N$, the scaling remains the same for all $\hat{\rho}_{j,out}$.
+This means that it is sufficient to calculate the scaling of single-mode entropies in the new basis.
+Note that in our case, where we seek to obtain the scaling of MPO EE, the exact calculation includes vectorizing the density matrix in addition to tracing out one part of the bipartition.

+That being said, one can notice that even for identical input states, the outputs $\hat{\rho}_{j,out}$ will no longer be identical because of their dependence on the specific choice of $\hat{U}$.
+However, since $\hat{U}$ is an arbitrary random unitary independent of $N$, the scaling remains the same for all $\hat{\rho}_{j,out}$.
 For large $N$ this allows us to approximate